MicrosoftDocs/msteams-docs/msteams-platform/concepts/Cards/cards.md

 ## Cards in Bots

-The Microsoft Bot Framework extends the cards specification by adding a set of predefined cards that bots can use to communicate as part of bot messages.
+The Microsoft Bot Framework extends the cards specification by adding a set of predefined cards that bots can use as part of bot messages.
 Teams supports bots using the Bot Framework and supports a slightly different set of these cards.
-See [Add bots to Microsoft Teams apps](~/concepts/bots-overview) to see how Teams uses bots.
 General information on cards in Bot Framework can be found in [Add rich card attachments to messages](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-send-rich-cards).

 The cards that are supported by bots are detailed in [Teams Card Reference](~/concepts/cards/cards-reference).
 These cards can not be used in connectors.
-Connector cards can be used in bots however using the [O365 Connector Card...](~/concepts/cards-refernce...) which encapsulates any card used in Office 365 Connectors.
+Connector cards can be used in bots however using the *O365 Connector Card* which encapsulates any card used in Office 365 Connectors.

 ## Cards in Messaging Extensions